 Angelica Orsi (3rd YEAR)

 Angelica is from South Wales and completed her MChem in Chemistry with industrial placement from the University of St Andrews (2014).
 During her undergraduate studies she spent one year (2012-2013) working for SINTEF Materials and Chemistry in Trondheim (Norway) studying protective coatings for bipolar plates in PEM fuel cells.
 Her work now focuses on synthesizing MOFs as nanoparticles with exceptional CO2 adsorption capacities and integrate them into polymer-based membranes for CO2 capture and separation from flue streams of power plants.
 This research has been implemented for the EU collaborative project E=M4CO2 (Energy efficient MOF-based Mixed Matrix Membranes for CO2 capture), funded by the 7th European Framework Programme for Research and Technological Development.
-Angelica has recently been awarded an SCI Scholarship for her PhD studies.
+Angelica was awarded an SCI Scholarship for her PhD studies.

 ABigail watts (2nd YEAR)